microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Get-MgIdentityGovernanceAppConsentRequestUserConsentRequestApprovalStage.md

 # Get-MgIdentityGovernanceAppConsentRequestUserConsentRequestApprovalStage

 ## SYNOPSIS
-In Azure AD entitlement management, retrieve the properties of an approvalStage object.
+Retrieve the properties of an approvalStage object.
 An approval stage is contained within an approval object.
 This API is available in the following national cloud deployments.